 Lastly, we reach out to the districts where ‘young’ monuments are flourishing.
 For the last years, several post-war buildings have been labeled as monuments.
 Most of these are located outside the old city center.
 These monuments do not only have interesting stories themselves, they also say a lot about the districts in which these monuments are located.
 Examples include: the residential villas on the Breitnerlaan (including Rietveld design), the former LUBRO factory near Zijdebalen, the CAB building and the Van Ravesteyn house on the Cartesiusweg as well as the Eyüp Sultan Mosque in Kanaleneiland.
 Most neighbourhood residents may not even know these buildings are official monuments.
 However, by appreciating modern architecture heritage remains inclusive and available for everyone.
 Today, along these young monuments three themed routes are organised.

-The complete program and reservation options can be found on this website or in the special Monument Newspaper, which you can download here.
+The complete program and reservation options can be found on this website or in the special Monument Newspaper (available on September 3, 2021).

 Many locations also organize on-site activities such as exhibitions, musical performances and guided tours.
 Please note: most activities are in Dutch, translations cannot be provided.